 A trial in Nevada can also help settle disputes regarding fault for the accident.
 A trial gives each party an opportunity to present their evidence and let the court decide.
 However, just as it is possible to prove the other party’s negligence and fault, there is always the possibility that the opposite will occur.
 If that happens, the damage award can be considerably less than any pre-trial settlement offer.

 Choosing to Accept a Settlement

 Defendants and plaintiffs both have incentives not to go to trial.
 Avoiding a trial means that insurance companies can avoid going on the public record for their liability and for the amount of money paid in the settlement.
 Additionally, the settlement paid is usually less than awarded by a court verdict.

 For plaintiffs, not going to trial helps recover compensation sooner and it avoids the stresses, time commitment, and costs required to pursue a trial.
 However, it also means allowing the other party and their insurance provider to avoid publicly acknowledging fault for the accident.
 For many, this can feel as if the defendant is getting let off the hook for their negligence.

 When Not to go to Trial

 Some cases should not go to trial.
 These include instances where the plaintiff is clearly at fault for the accident.
 For instance, if a drunk driver crashed their car into a business and then attempted to sue the property owner for not installing barriers.
-Similarly, cases, where there is insufficient evidence to prove the defendant’s liability, cases where the plaintiff violated contractual obligations and thus negated insurance coverage, and cases where the statute of limitations has expired, may not be winnable in court.
+Similarly, cases, where there is insufficient evidence to prove the defendant’s liability, such as the inability to prove landlord negligence, or cases where the plaintiff violated contractual obligations and thus negated insurance coverage, and cases where the statute of limitations has expired, may not be winnable in court.